 You can leave home for any period of time to exercise or see friends and family outdoors.
 There are no limits on the number of times you can leave home.

-You can meet in a group of up to ten people from a maximum of two households outdoors in a public place to socialise or exercise (children under 12 months of age not included in the limit).
+You can meet in a group of up to 100 people outdoors in a public place.
 An outdoor public place means areas accessible to everyone, including local parks and beaches.
-This replaces the limit of five people from a maximum of two households.

 Financial help and support